bouncepaw/mycorrhiza/README.md

 * Basic Gemini protocol support

 ## Contributing
 Help is always needed.
 We have a [tg chat](https://t.me/mycorrhizadev) where some development is coordinated.
-You can also sponsor us on [boosty](https://boosty.to/bouncepaw).
+You can also sponsor bouncepaw on [boosty](https://boosty.to/bouncepaw).
 Feel free to open an issue or contact us directly.

 You can view list of all planned features on [our kanban board](https://github.com/bouncepaw/mycorrhiza/projects/1).